-If you had the chance to travel to Morocco, you probably went to the Medina and saw those gorgeous cones of the numerous Moroccan spices, participating in the colorful decor and giving the place that exotic smell that many visitors remember for years.
+If you had the chance to travel to Morocco, you probably went to the Medina and saw those gigantic bags full of vibrant Moroccan spices.
+Participating in the colorful decor and giving the place that exotic smell that many visitors remember for years.

 Moroccan spices are Moroccan cuisine essentials.
 Growing up in Morocco and having learned cooking from my mother, I now use a lot of spices in my cooking.
 Spices can totally change the taste of a recipe, and if combined thoughtfully, can transform basic boiled carrots to a delicious Moroccan carrot salad full of flavors.

 Also, make sure you check my Moroccan Recipe Cards where I have the most delicious & easy Moroccan recipes to try in your kitchen.
 You will be amazed at the deliciousness you will be able to create ♡

 Unlike what you might read elsewhere, there is no magical mix that can be used in all Moroccan dishes.
 However, there is a spice mix that I learned from my mother and that can be used in Moroccan chicken tagines.
 This mix is super easy to make and can be used in any chicken-based recipe to add that cherished Moroccan touch.
 I will share it with you at the end of this post.

 Oh, and if you ever have the chance to travel to Morocco, don’t forget to buy some of the Moroccan spices you might need back home.
 Whenever I visit the country, I make sure I bring back Moroccan spices.
 They cost incredibly cheaper in Morocco and they taste stronger than most of the spices you can find in the grocery stores.
 So in case you visit the country and to help you shop those tasteful spices, I will mention in the list below the Moroccan name of each spice.